NdtXBL/bo3autosplitter/readme.md

 **Auto-Split By Map**: When toggled on, the auto-splitter will split when the map is fully loaded out instead of splitting similar to the current timing method.
 Only use this when you are having issues without this option on.

 **Auto-Split Missions**: This will determine if the auto-splitter will function on the desired mission(s)

+# Known Issues
+- Memory codes break in co-op lobbies (fast-loads/mission load-out sequence on the load remover doesn't work, auto-splitter only works for host).
+You can avoid this by disabling the **Remove Campaign Fast-Loads** and **Remove Mission Load-out Sequence** toggle.
+- Nightmares fast-loads are buggy.
+You can avoid this by disabling the **Remove Nightmares Fast-Loads** toggle.